 Most of us know pumpkin as the fruit used for decorating Jack-o’- lanterns for Halloween, but other than just being a decorative fruit or vegetable, pumpkin offers numerous health benefits to your kids.
 This winter squash is not a vegetable, but rather a healthy fruit that also contains nutritious edible seeds.
 The origin of pumpkin is not known but there is evidence that pumpkins were grown in Mexico and North America about 5000 to 7000 BC.
-Apart from Mexico, pumpkins have also been found on almost all the continents except for Antarctica.
-Today, the biggest producers of pumpkin are the United States, Canada, India, China and Mexico.
-There are numerous health benefits of pumpkin seeds for kids.
+There pumpkin seeds health benefit for kids are many.
 These health benefits can range from improved brain development, help in getting sound sleep, improved liver health, possesses antimicrobial properties, improved urodynamics and supply of essential vitamins and minerals.
-Though there are various benefits of pumpkin seeds, yet they are not recommended for infants.
-The reason is that there is a risk of choking with pumpkin seeds.
-The risk of allergy for pumpkin seeds is less.
-But, if your kid has an allergy for seeds or nuts such as cashew, pistachio, Brazil nuts, hazel nuts, peanuts, sesame seeds, etc, then perhaps you might have to rethink about giving pumpkin seeds.
-Consult your pediatrician before giving pumpkin seeds to your child.

 When can I start giving pumpkin seeds to my kids?